To content

 For theses in the area of algorithmic fondations, your should satisfy the following:

 These topics are suitable for students of computer science.
-If you are interested, please contact Prof. Dr. Johannes Fischer, Patrick Dinklage or Jonas Ellert.
+If you are interested, please contact Prof. Dr. Johannes Fischer, Patrick Dinklage or Francesco Masillo.

 Open Topics